sl5net/SL5-aura-service/README.md

 It's a complete, offline assistant built on Vosk and LanguageTool.

+Translations: This document also exists in [other languages](https://github.com/sl5net/docs).

+Note: Many texts are machine-generated translations of the original English documentation and are intended for general guidance only.
+In case of discrepancies or ambiguities, the English version always prevails.
+We welcome help from the community to improve this translation!

 [![SL5 Aura (v0.7.0.2): A Deep Dive Under the Hood – Live Coding & Core Concepts](https://img.youtube.com/vi/tEijy8WRFCI/maxresdefault.jpg)](https://www.youtube.com/watch?v=tEijy8WRFCI)
 ( https://skipvids.com/?v=tEijy8WRFCI )